Grounded 2 Review – Buggies, ’90s Vibes, and Big Co-op Fun

 Buggies in Action

-• High-speed traversal between zones
+• Speedy traversal between zones

-• Insect recruitment adds new strategy
+• Insect recruitment adds strategy

-• Vacuum harvesting (see below) makes them great for farming
+• Vacuum harvesting makes farming easier

 Character Archetypes

-Crafting & Exploration
+Crafting, Harvesting, & Exploration

 Opening the crafting menu to build a building in Grounded 2.